Geo-Silva/Aetherna-Course-Management/README.md

 To develop the back-end, I used Spring Boot (a Java framework) and Apache Maven to compile the application.

 The packages were structured following the MVC (Model, View and Controller) Standard.
-I created and deployed a REST (REpresentational State Transfer) API using SpringBoot and MySQL, applying JPA (Java Persistence API) and Hibernate (an object/relational mapping tool for Java environments).
+I created and deployed a REST (Representational State Transfer) API using SpringBoot and MySQL, applying JPA (Java Persistence API) and Hibernate (an object/relational mapping tool for Java environments).

 I applied data validation and exception handling and properly use the HTTP protocol.
-Our client application represents our front end, that is directly connected with the back end, which recieves request from the front end in the REST controller layer ( the resource layer).
+The client application represents the front end, that is directly connected with the back end, which recieves request from the front end in the REST controller layer ( the resource layer).

 The REST layer -  where I implemented the logic - and the service layer, has the power to access the data layer and the repositories.
 The services and repositories are the ones that communicate with the application's domain class